Calling NULL Pointer Hello World in C

 Dereferencing NULL Pointer

-Dereferencing NULL pointer is actually not difficult to do:
+Dereferencing NULL pointer is quite easy,

 1